History of coal miners: Disasters

 Mining has always been dangerous, because of methane gas explosions, roof cave-ins, and the difficulty of mines rescue.
 The worst single disaster in British coal mining history was at Senghenydd in the South Wales coalfield.
 On the morning of 14 October 1913 an explosion and subsequent fire killed 436 men and boys.
 It followed a series of many extensive Mining accidents such as The Oaks explosion of 1866 and the Hartley Colliery Disaster of 1862.
 Most of the explosions were caused by firedamp ignitions followed by coal dust explosions.
 Deaths were mainly caused by carbon monoxide poisoning or asphyxiation.

 The Courrières mine disaster, Europe's worst mining accident, caused the death of 1,099 miners in Northern France on 10 March 1906.
 This disaster was surpassed only by the Benxihu Colliery accident in China on April 26, 1942, which killed 1,549 miners.

 As well as disasters directly affecting mines, there have been disasters attributable to the impact of mining on the surrounding landscapes and communities.
 The Aberfan disaster which destroyed a school in South Wales can be directly attributed to the collapse of spoil heaps from the town's colliery past.

 Often the victims were memorialized by songs.
 For example, at least 11 folk songs were composed about the 1956 and 1958 disasters at Springhill, Nova Scotia, that involved 301 miners (113 died and 188 were rescued).
+Also, the songs "Trip to Hyden", "The Hyden Miners' Tragedy", and "The Caves of Jericho" were written to memorialize the Hurricane Creek mine disaster.